Bachelor of Science in Communication

 - Embeds ethical and liberal arts principles in communication courses

 - Results in an academic experience that empowers you with excellent design, writing, speaking, and critical thinking skills.

 - Concludes with a comprehensive assessment portfolio that is useful for job hunting and sharing with future employers

 - Encourages varied opinions, expertise, and interactive learning

-- Is also available at the Knoxville campus and online
+- Is also available online

 The Communication program requires every student to have consistent, easy access to a computer (with Microsoft Office 2010 preferred) and internet.
 Most assignments require the use of Microsoft Word and credible references (often discovered online).